wasif1508/wasif1508.github.io/_pages/courses.md

 * Introduction to Electrical Engineering (ESO203)
 * Control Systems Analysis (EE250)

-Other
+* Other
 --
 * Introduction to Programming (ESC101)
 * Quantum Mechanics (PSO201)

-# These are some courses I completed online:
+# These are the courses which I completed online:
 * Bayesian Methods in Machine Learning (Coursera)
 * Introduction to Machine Learning (Coursera)